-(c) Availability of inputs such as labour and planting materials: The workers to be employed that will work in the farm must be available in the area where the farm is to be located.
+(c) Availability of inputs such as labour and planting materials: The workers to be employed that will work on the farm must be available in the area where the farm is to be located.

-clearing of the farm site is very key to agricultural cultural practices.
-The farm site is cleared by means of hand tools such as the cutlass or implement such as bulldozer.
+clearing of the farm site is key to agricultural cultural practices.
+The farm site is cleared by means of hand tools such as cutlass or implement such as bulldozer.
 The equipment used depends on the nature of the vegetation in the area.

 3. Stumping cultural practice This cultural practice is the removal of plant stumps and roots from the soil, it is a tedious operation.

-4. Plotting or laying out. plotting as a cultural practice is The act of dividing the farm land into sections is called plotting or laying out.
+4. Plotting or laying out. plotting as a cultural practice is The act of dividing the farmland into sections is called plotting or laying out.
 This is usually based on the report of soil survey.
 Soil survey shows the nature of the land (Topography).